How long until Ninoy Aquino Day?

 In the early 1970's Aquino was a prominent critic of the President of the Philippines at that time - Ferdinand Marcos.
 Martial law was declared in September 1972 and Aquino was imprisoned.
 While in prison, Aquino continued to campaign for democracy and even stood for election.

-In 1908, he suffered two heart attacks and rather than treat him and have something go wrong and get accused of intentionally treating him badly, the Filipino authorities allowed him to leave to go to the United States for medical treatment, where he remained in exile for about three years.
+In 1980, he suffered two heart attacks.
+Rather than treat him and have something go wrong and be accused of intentionally treating him badly, the Filipino authorities allowed him to leave to go to the United States for medical treatment, where he remained in exile for about three years.

 His intention was to return to the Philippines to challenge Marcos in the parliamentary elections of 1984.
 On 21 August 1983, while he was being escorted off the plane at Manila International airport, he was shot and killed.